Content

 Medical Disclaimer

-Paxil, the Paroxetine brand name, is a prescription drug in the class of selective serotonin reuptake inhibitors (SSRI) used to treat anxiety and other psychiatric conditions.
-The drug works by modulating the level of serotonin hormone in circulation, thereby reversing symptoms caused by low serotonin levels.
+Paroxetine brand name, is marketed under the name of Paxil.
+It is a prescription medication in the class of selective serotonin reuptake inhibitors (SSRI) used to treat anxiety and other psychiatric conditions.
+The drug works by modulating the level of serotonin hormone in circulation, thereby alleviating symptoms caused by low serotonin levels.

 In this article, let’s learn more about treating anxiety with Paxil, its dosages for this condition, how long it takes to notice the effect, and other factors.

-Contact MEDvidi to get a prescription for anti anxiety medication online.
+Contact Medvidi to get a prescription for anti-anxiety medications online.

 Uses